-How To Create Trusted X.509 Certificates On MacOS X
+Learn How To Create Trusted X.509 Certificates on MacOS X from Microsoft ADCS

 Creating trusted enterprise certificates on Apple’s MacOS X has never been easy, but it can be.

-In the traditional process you have to create a private key, create a Certificate Signing Request (CSR), submit the CSR to a Certificate Authority (CA), retrieve the issued certificate, install it, and then remember to renew it before it expires.
+In the traditional process you have to create a private key, create a Certificate Signing Request (CSR), submit the CSR to a Certificate Authority (CA) such as Microsoft ADCS, retrieve the issued certificate, install it, and then remember to renew it before it expires.
 Not easy.
 There are lots of opportunities for human error and you have to be very disciplined.

 Sure you can skip some of the steps by creating a self-signed certificate, but it won’t be trusted in your enterprise environment without each software component on each system being updated.
 That only makes life harder and your environment less secure.

 CertAccord© Enterprise solves this problem.
-It makes creating and installing trusted enterprise certificates easy by automating nearly all of the process.
-Let’s examine the traditional process of certificate creation on MacOS X and the easy CertAccord process.
+It makes creating and installing trusted enterprise certificates from Microsoft ADCS PKI easy by automating nearly all of the process.

 The traditional process of creating a trusted certificate on MacOS X is based on using the OpenSSL command line tool built into MacOS X.